Haenes/bugtracker-old/INSTALL.md

-# Installation Instructions
+*# Installation Instructions
->Note that there are two instructions here: for SQLite and MySQL.
+>Note that there are three instructions here: for SQLite, MySQL and Docker (with SQLite).

 In the end, you should have such a structure (without db.sqlite3 if you're using MySQL):

 ![Screenshot of project structure](https://github.com/Haenes/BugTracker/assets/138951721/97c019b5-4e20-4adb-b370-9c434b2fbbb9)

+<h3>Docker:</h3>

+1) Pull and run image: `docker run -dp 8000:8000 haenes/bugtracker`
+2) To log in use this credentialls: Username - test, Password - test123#
+>Please note that the email services will not work!
+As a result, you will not be able to register/reset your password.

 <h3>SQLite:</h3>